spectral-cockpit/specprepper/README.md

 To schedule propreprocessing operations, simple tooling using S3 descriptive data.tables are used.
 So to speak it provides a recipe-like interface to configure methods and parameters to be applied in future.
 Hence the promising name.
 Because of the cloud-native nature of zarr, certainly once can use S3-like storages as MINIO.

-Salt and pepper is provided by excellent {prospectr} and {data.table} is the main glue.
+The algorithmic side is provided by excellent {prospectr}, and {data.table} provides memory-efficient mappings.

 # Getting started